The Demographic Transition Revisited:

 technology' was of second-order importance for determining birth

-p.
 458).
-Motivation to have fewer or more children, says Demeny
+Motivation to have fewer or more children, says Demeny in

 dynamics.

-the family planning concept is widely implemented.
-His 1988 study
+family planning concept is widely implemented.
+His 1988 study of the

 contraceptive behavior--at least in the four developing countries